Gallbladder Cancer

 Make an Appointment

-Gallbladder cancer is a disease in which cancer cells grow in the gallbladder.
-This is a relatively rare form of cancer.
 The gallbladder is a small pear-shaped organ.
 It sits beneath the liver and stores bile until it is needed by the digestive system.
-Bile is a greenish-yellow digestive fluid produced by the liver that helps in digesting fat.
+Bile is a greenish-yellow digestive fluid.
+It's produced by the liver to help in digesting fat.

 A risk factor is something that increases your chance of getting a disease or condition.
 Risk factors include: